 and one after.
 Talk with your child's oncologist about your child's stage and what

-How is hepatoblastoma in children treated?
+How is hepatoblastoma treated in a child?

 If your child has been diagnosed with hepatoblastoma, you may want your child to see

 another oncologist.
 This means to get a second opinion.
 Your insurance company may require

 Treatment will depend on the stage and other factors.
 The cancer can be treated with